Raicuparta/frontend-platform-inconsistencies/README.md

 So yes, particularly in React, this workaround requires a workaround.

-As I write this, [React's event system is being rewritten](https://github.com/facebook/react/issues/15257), so this may no longer be relevant by the time you read this article.
+As I write this, [React's event system is being rewritten](https://github.com/facebook/react/issues/15257), so the problem may no longer exist by the time you read this article.

 Now back to *your* problem.

 <hr>

 There is one more way to scroll your hopes and dreams away.
-If the user insists on scrolling when there are no more items to show, the viewport is scrolled away again.
+If the user insists on scrolling when there are no more items to show, the viewport can be scrolled up.
 None of this fazes you anymore, you just jam another workaround in there:

 ```javascript
 const modalBody = document.getElementById('modal-body')